peteamiri/Tutorials/AWS/AmazonWebServices.md

 ### Elastic Load Balancer (ELB) ###

-they do not have public Ip address only DNS Name
+they do not have public IP address only DNS Name

 ### AWS Command Line Interface

 ## Question ##

-1. Eastic Beanstalk vs. CloudFormation
+1. Elastic Beanstalk vs. CloudFormation
 1. Difference between NAT Instance and Bastian Server
-1. Main diffrence of EBS and S3
+1. Main difference of EBS and S3
 1. S3 is Object Based EBS is bock based
 1. S3 is an Web Based Object Store
 1. What is ENI, Elastic Network Interface